The Bankrate promise

 - Good: 661-780

 The average VantageScore in 2021 was 698 — well within Vantage’s good credit score range.

 Factors that impact your credit score

 Your credit score is based on the information in your credit report.
 Each of the three major credit bureaus (Equifax, Experian and TransUnion) builds a unique credit report based on the way you use the various credit accounts under your name.

 Here are the five factors that make up your credit score, according to the FICO model:

-- Credit history: the length of your credit history — that is, how long you’ve successfully maintained open credit accounts (15 percent).
-This is why it’s a good idea to keep old credit cards open, even if you’re no longer using them.
+- Credit history (15 percent): The length of your credit history — that is, how long you’ve successfully maintained open credit accounts.

 It’s possible to have a high credit score even if you are weak in one of the five factors.
 If you are relatively new to credit, for example, you might not have an extensive credit history — and you might only have one or two credit cards under your name, which means you don’t have much of a credit mix yet.
 However, if you make on-time payments, keep your balances low and avoid applying for too much credit at once, you can still build and maintain a good credit score.